hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

   more block devices before the Packer build starts.
 These are not necessarily preserved when booting from the AMI built with Packer.
 See `ami_block_device_mappings`, above, for details.

+- `region_kms_key_ids` (map of strings) - a map of regions to copy the ami to, along with the custom kms key id to use for encryption for that region.
+  Keys must match the regions provided in `ami_regions`.
+If you just want to encrypt using a default ID, you can stick with `kms_key_id` and `ami_regions`.
+  If you want a region to be encrypted with that region's default key ID, you can use an empty string `""` instead of a key id in this map. (e.g. `"us-east-1": ""`) However, you cannot use default key IDs if you are using this in conjunction with `snapshot_users` -- in that situation you must use custom keys.

 - `run_tags` (object of key/value strings) - Tags to apply to the instance
   that is *launched* to create the AMI.
 These tags are *not* applied to the